-This web site mainly records the genealogy of two families, the Backer Dirks family and the Elvy family.
+This website mainly records the genealogy of two families, the Backer Dirks family and the Elvy family.
 The Backer Dirks family has its origins with the Backer family and the Dirks family of the Netherlands and Germany.
-This family is very small (only just over 30 people have been born into the Backer Dirks family to date) and is covered in its entirety on this web site.
-The Elvy family is huge and has its origins in Great Britain where it comprises many thousands of people most of whom have to traceable links to each other.
+The Backer Dirks family is very small, with fewer than 50 people having been born into the family to date, and all those people known to the author are included on the website.
+The Elvy family, on the other hand, is huge and has its origins in Great Britain where it comprises many thousands of people most of whom have to traceable links to each other.
 Only one branch of the Elvy family is covered.

 Why these two families?
 Well, my father, Rudolf Backer Dirks, is the person who did all the research over many years, and he married an Elvy, my mother Barbara Mary Elvy.

 As you might expect, many other families were recorded when researching our two families.
 Currently, the site contains over 400 surnames, 1500 individuals, and 500 marriages.
 The following surnames are most represented:

 We hope this site will contribute to your knowledge of who you are, what your origins are and who is in your wider family and that it will lead to new contacts within wider the family.

 The blue links right at the top of this page will take you to all main points of this site.
 The link to "Detailed family genealogy" takes you to the main centre of information on this site (over 2000 web pages), a complete list of all individuals, their names, dates, professions, etc., and in some cases additional information and pictures.
 If you are interested in genealogy or you are trying to find someone then this is where to look.

 Where we have been able to find information about someone which is of particular interest or which makes a nice 'story' we have grouped these stories under the link "Family history and stories of long ago".
 Most of these stories can also be accessed from the individual's page under the "Detailed family genealogy" link.